-- (a) Preventing or remedying, or assisting in the solution of problems which may result in families in conflict, or the neglect, abuse, exploitation, or criminal behavior of children; - (b) Protecting and caring for dependent, abused, or neglected children; - (c) Assisting children who are in conflict with their parents, and assisting parents who are in conflict with their children, with services designed to resolve such conflicts; - (d) Protecting and promoting the welfare of children, including the strengthening of their own homes where possible, or, where needed;
+(a) Preventing or remedying, or assisting in the solution of problems which may result in families in conflict, or the neglect, abuse, exploitation, or criminal behavior of children;

+(b) Protecting and caring for dependent, abused, or neglected children;

+(c) Assisting children who are in conflict with their parents, and assisting parents who are in conflict with their children, with services designed to resolve such conflicts;

+(d) Protecting and promoting the welfare of children, including the strengthening of their own homes where possible, or, where needed;

 (e) Providing adequate care of children away from their homes in f oster family homes or day care or other child care agencies or facilities.

 "Child welfare services" does not include child protection services.

 "Family assessment" means a comprehensive assessment of child safety, risk of subsequent child abuse or neglect, and family strengths and needs that is applied to a child abuse or neglect report.
 Family assessment does not include a determination as to whether child abuse or neglect occurred, but does determine the need for services to address the safety of the child and the risk of subsequent maltreatment.

-Families experiencing homelessness may qualify for the homeless grace period, under which the family copayment is waived.
+Families experiencing homeless may qualify for a homeless grace period, under which the family copayment is waived for 12 months.

 A child not living with a biological or adoptive parent is given unique eligibility based on the child's income only and the guardian's approved activity.
-Families participating in specialty or therapeutic courts are categorically eligible regardless of income or approved activities.

 Note: Federal requirements allow other vulnerable children identified by the Lead Agency not formally in child protection to be included in the Lead Agency's definition of protective services for CCDF purposes.
-A Lead Agency may elect to provide CCDF-funded child care to children in foster care when foster care parents are not working or are not in education/training activities, but this provision should be included in the protective services definition above. ii.
-Are children in foster care considered to be in protective services for the purposes of eligibility at determination? [x] No []Yes iii.
-Does the Lead Agency waive the income eligibility requirements for cases in which children receive, or need to receive, protective services on a case-by-case basis (98.20 (a)(3)(ii)(A))? [] No [x] Yes iv.
-Does the Lead Agency waive the eligible activity (e.g., work, job training, education, etc.) requirements for cases in which children receive, or need to receive, protective services on a case-by-case basis?

-[] No [x] Yes
+A Lead Agency may elect to provide CCDF-funded child care to children in foster care when foster care parents are not working or are not in education/training activities, but this provision should be included in the protective services definition above.

+ii.
+Are children in foster care considered to be in protective services for the purposes of eligibility at determination?

+- iii.
+Does the Lead Agency waive the income eligibility requirements for cases in which children receive, or need to receive, protective services on a case-by-case basis (98.20 (a)(3)(ii)(A))? - []No - [x] Yes - iv.
+Does the Lead Agency waive the eligible activity (e.g., work, job training, education, etc.) requirements for cases in which children receive, or need to receive, protective services on a case-by-case basis? - [] No [x] Yes - v.
-v.
 Does the Lead Agency provide respite care to custodial parents of children in protective services?

-[x] No [] Yes